The Ultimate Guide to Virtual Galas

 - Production Assistants posting real-time responses to social media (and if onsite, monitoring gifts as they come in and communicating that info to your program leads)

 - Spectacular donor development strategy and how to secure pre-committed gifts

-Virtual galas, like in-person galas, can vary wildly from show to show.
-Live virtual events can be professionally filmed onsite, from a studio with everyone in one central location.
-Contrarily, they can also broadcast with presenters snugly nestled in their own homes – separately streaming their video with a professional AV tech nowhere to be found.
+Virtual galas can vary wildly from show to show.
+Live virtual events can be professionally filmed from a studio, with everyone in one central location.
+They can also feature presenters nestled in their own homes, on a separate stream.
 You can also plan a hybrid of anything in between.

-VGs can be high-end highly produced affairs loaded with lots of graphics, pre-produced video transitions, visual fodder and effects; OR low-end Zoom call style with little to no production value at all and any hybrid combo you can dream up.
-Either way, we encourage all NPOs to continue fundraising no matter what.
-Whatever you choose, do select an experienced benefit auctioneer specialist with a proven history of success in the virtual domain.
+VGs can be high-end, highly-produced affairs with custom graphics, professionally-produced videos, and video transitions.
+They can be low-end Zoom-style calls with little to no production value at all.
+And anything in between!
+Whatever you choose, keep fundraising!
+And select an experienced benefit auctioneer specialist with a proven history of success in the virtual domain.

 A highly produced production with curated stage environment broadcast by pros in their studio